jackin load

 --agent, workspacedefault_agent, a single supported role agent, or an interactive prompt for multi-agent roles - Checks resolved mounts for sensitive host paths (

-~/.ssh,~/.aws, etc.) and prompts for confirmation if any are detected - Prompts for interactive environment variables declared in the manifest
+~/.ssh,~/.aws, etc.) and prompts for confirmation if any are detected - Resolves operator env, then prompts for any remaining interactive environment variables declared in the manifest

 published_imageand always build from source) - Checks the local instance index for missing recoverable work in the same workspace or directory before creating a fresh runtime; matching-role restore candidates can be rebuilt from the prompt, and related role instances whose containers are gone can be recovered or rebuilt in place from the saved manifest source/ref.
 Running or stopped instances do not block a fresh launch.